marcusgia2505/classsExGameInstructions/docs/Develop.rst

 Handling elements
 ~~~~~~~~~~~~~~~~~~

-All elements share some common elements which are described here.
+All elements share some common characteristic which are described here.
 The details for every element are described in the secion :ref:`Elements:Elements`.

 .. image:: _static/Elements.PNG
     :alt:  300px